 This aspect of the film is even more verboten today as the science of IQ has become associated almost exclusively with people who think like I do.
 Its release in the Bush era occurred when liberals generally considered themselves more intelligent than stupid conservatives which was reinforced in books an television at the time (Jon Stewart’s The Daily Show and Michael Moore’s Stupid White Men for example).
 This is a position they’ve become less likely to take given the realities of their base then and increasingly — today.
 IQ science also presents a very uncomfortable reality concerning race.

 Corporations were also a big target of the film with the people using energy drinks to water crops and wondering why they’ve created a dustbowl.
 The population is only literate enough to recognise brand names and corporate advertising is spread everywhere.
 This was an on point criticism of the average conservative at the time who tended to be fanatically pro-market.
 Think back to Sarah Palin walking out on stage with a giant disposable cup of soft drink that had been banned from sale in New York.
 The average conservative would merely react to minor government actions like this while ignoring the much more dangerous apparatus being built over it that has taken far more effect in recent years.
 The corporations as well as professional sports have wedded themselves to the government and don’t even pretend otherwise.
 This has had the positive effect of making more people realise how vulgar and damaging fanatical support of American corporate culture has been.

-Idiocracy is in some ways dated but it is still a relevant film.
+Idiocracy is in some ways dated but it is still a relevant film on the whole.
 It has been quite prescient in many ways and hundreds of years sooner than predicted.